USD ($)

 Depending on your email provider, you may have limited server storage space.

-MIME, or Multipurpose Internet Mail Extensions, is not a protocol for sending or receiving emails but rather a standard that extends the capabilities of email.
+MIME stands for Multipurpose Internet Mail Extensions.
+It is not a protocol for sending or receiving emails but rather a standard that extends the capabilities of email.
 MIME allows emails to include non-text attachments, such as images, audio, video, and documents.
+It also supports different character sets, enabling emails to be sent in various languages.

 How Does MIME Work?